VeronicaGlez/Disocactus_transcriptome/README.md

 <div class=text-justify>

-**Fig. 2.** Code pattern following in all samples in the project.
+**Fig. 2.** Code pattern followed in all samples of the project.
-The first two letters correspond to the species code, in this case *D. echlammi* code is **DE** and *D. speciosus* code is **DS**.
-The next number corresponds to the stage of development, it can be from 1 to 3.
-The next two numbers mean the flower number collection.
-Finally, the last two letters correspond to the type of tissue, it can be perianth identified with a **PA** or pericarpel identified with a **PC**.
-All the samples independing if they correspond to RNA or they are anatomical samples have the same id code pattern in order to facilitate the identification
+The first two letters correspond to the species code, *D. echlammi* code is **DE** and *D. speciosus* code is **DS**.
+The next number corresponds to the development stage of the flower, three stages in total.
+The next two digits mean the flower collection number.
+Finally, the last two letters correspond to the type of tissue, perianth identified with a **PA** or pericarpel identified with a **PC**.

 </div>